netw0rm/atlaskit/packages/ak-badge/docs/USAGE.md

 import AkBadge from 'ak-badge';
 ```

 Now we can use the defined tag in our HTML markup.
-For example,
+For example:

 #### index.html